What is decentralized identity?

 Our identity credentials can be used at any time and in any context.
 Whether at a border crossing or a bar, we decide when to show our cards, documents, or certificates and to whom.
 The person we show them to decides if they are trustworthy or fake.

 Why do we need to update this system?

 We have to physically present these identity credentials to use them.
 They can be lost, stolen, or destroyed.
 They can be forged.
 People are denied basic human rights and services because they were never given physical documents to prove who they are.
 And, last but not least, these credentials were not designed for proving identity online.

 How does digital identity work today?

 You can’t show someone your passport online without copying the information in it.
 Each time we are asked to identify ourselves, we have to reveal our names, email addresses, home addresses and, depending on the service, social security numbers and passport numbers.
-We’re asked for all this “personally identifying information” (PII) under the assumption that only we will have access to it all—and not someone else.
+We’re asked for all this “personally identifying information” (PII), and we supply everything under the assumption that only we will have access to it all—and not someone else.